 Beauty, Begbie, and the Bible

-As thinkers throughout the ages have sought to codify, sideline, relativise, deconstruct and reclaim beauty, scepticism about beauty’s relevance to music is understandable; concepts of beauty have been used to reify particular structures, tonal systems, national-trends or the saccharine and sentimental, thereby stifling creativity and wielding musical formulas as a powerful sociopolitical weapon.
+Scepticism about beauty’s relevance to music is understandable; concepts of beauty have been used to reify particular structures, tonal systems, national-trends or the saccharine and sentimental, thereby stifling creativity and wielding musical formulas as a powerful sociopolitical weapon.
+Thinkers throughout the ages have sought to codify, sideline, relativise, deconstruct and reclaim beauty until it seems as if this worn-out concept is best avoided.
 Despite this, I am now convinced that we need to cling on to a better concept of beauty and theologian Jeremy Begbie’s first two chapters in his recent book A Peculiar Orthodoxy are the most refreshing things I have ever read on the topic of beauty, particularly in relation to music.

 Begbie bases his concept of beauty on the Triune God, the loving and self-giving trinity which abounds in ecstatic, dynamic, outgoing love that pours itself out as revealed in the Bible and the life of Jesus on earth.